dcunited001/dcunited001.github.io/_posts/2017-10-21-speed-of-thought-twenty-postulates-of-social-physics.md

 preserve equivalent exchange, except through pricing fluctuations and transduction of value via currency exchange.
-Even though the property of system linearity is boolean, financial energy types preserve linearity more than sociophysical energy types.
+Even though the property of system linearity is boolean, financial energy types preserve equivalent exchange moreso than sociophysical energy types.
 Therefore, in this regard and when considering potential network topologies, they are simpler than sociophysical systems.

 ## &#x2605; [Financial Instruments](https://en.wikipedia.org/wiki/Financial_instrument) Define Energy Types and Transduction Mechanisms